SharepointDesigns/documentation/spd-documentation/docs/design-2/installation.md

 ## 🧹 Uninstall Guide

-Follow the steps below to uninstall the **Intranet Design 1 SubPages by SharePoint Designs** app from your SharePoint site:
+Follow the steps below to uninstall the **Intranet Design 2 by SharePoint Designs** app from your SharePoint site:

 1. Go to your SharePoint site and click on **Site Contents** from the left side navigation or the settings menu.
 2. Find **Intranet Design 2 by SharePoint Designs** in the list of installed apps.